 It is the student’s responsibility to ensure that all fees and deposits are paid in full by Fee Payment Deadlines established by Thompson Rivers University, or for obtaining an approved fee deferral in advance of these deadlines.
 Payment in full must be made by fee payment deadlines to avoid de-registration from your courses due to unpaid fees.

-- Approved scholarship or award funding from a donor outside of Thompson Rivers University, whereby the funding meets or exceeds your fees for the term and is directly payable to Thompson Rivers University
+- Who have been approved for government student loan funding or a TRU scholarship/award or an award from a donor outside of Thompson Rivers University whereby the funding is directly payable to Thompson Rivers University and

-Students who do not meet any of the minimum eligibility requirement listed above are not eligible to apply for a fee deferral.
+Students who do not meet the eligibility requirement listed above are not eligible to apply for a fee deferral.

 Sponsorship recipients (e.g. aboriginal band funding) who do not meet the eligibility requirements listed above should contact the Thompson Rivers University Finance Division.

 Student Awards & Financial Support does not offer payment plans of any kind.

 Have you been accepted to Study Abroad by TRU World?